flyx/OpenGLAda/doc/01-api.md

 ## OpenGL Versions

-OpenCLAda aims to provide the feature set of OpenGL 3.2.
-It may be extended to provide functionality of newer versions in the future.
+OpenGLAda aims to provide the feature set of OpenGL 3.2, but quite some functionality of newer OpenGL version (up to 4.4) is also available.
+Features are being added when requested.

 OpenGL 3.0 has deprecated a lot of functionality that was part of earlier versions.
 OpenGLAda provides some of this older functionality that seems to be important enough